[Investigation] Who cares about EU sanctions on Crimea anyway?

 Savvidi has also had business dealings in the Russia-occupied Donbas region in eastern Ukraine, according to Ukrainian authorities.

-He has openly funded pro-Russian occupation propaganda events.
+And he has openly funded pro-Russian occupation propaganda events.

-And he has acted as a cheerleader for the war in Russian media.

 The 62-year old was born in Georgia in Soviet times.